Suzuki Cervo: Cervo CG72V/CH72V (3rd generation)

 In March, three models with the world's first electric power steering (CGPF/CGPL/CGPJ) were added to the lineup, at a juicy 円150,000 surcharge.
-Called the Gokigen Pack (ごきげん), the price also included air conditioning and a high-powered Mitsubishi Diatone stereo using the C-pillars for a speaker installation instead of the cubbyholes on the regular version.
+Called the Gokigen Pack (ごきげん), the price also included air conditioning and a high-powered Mitsubishi Diatone stereo using the C-pillars for a speaker installation instead of providing cubbyholes as on the regular version.
 Actress and pop idol Yuka Ōnishi (大西結花) was the spokesperson for the Cervo's ad campaign, while an all female motorcycle racing team (Team Angela) raced a turbocharged Cervo in the 1988 Rallye des Pharaons.

 However, it was all to no avail: The rivals, Daihatsu's new Leeza and Mazda's Autozam Carol both sold much better.
 Combined with the removal of certain tax breaks for small cargo vehicles, this meant that the Cervo's already narrow slot in the market had essentially disappeared.
 When the new 660 cc Kei regulations were introduced, Suzuki decided to call it quits rather than spend a lot of money to update such a slow-selling vehicle and Cervo production ended in May 1990.